netsampler/goflow2/docs/reflow-event-metadata.md

 IP-in-IP, IPv6-in-IP, VXLAN, Geneve, L2TP, GTP-U, and PPPoE handling.
 UDP-based encapsulations can use non-standard port lists.
 MPLS labels and IPv6 extension headers are always parsed when present; `decode_beyond_l4` controls whether the parser continues into encapsulated payloads.
-GRE, IP-in-IP, and IPv6-in-IP are matched by IP protocol number, normally `47`, `4`, and `41`, not by port.
+GRE, IP-in-IP, and IPv6-in-IP use their fixed IP protocol numbers: `47`, `4`, and `41`.

 ## Aggregator Field Entries